MozillaSecurity/libfuzzer-python-bridge/README.md

 ## TODO

-* Support calling `LLVMFuzzerMutate` from Python (e.g. for the PNG example)
-* `LLVMFuzzerFinalizePythonModule` currently isn't called
-* `LLVMFuzzerInitPythonModule` should be called by a global constructor
 * Implement `LLVMFuzzerCustomCrossOver` in C++ and Python example
 * For some reason, the Python code is faster in benchmarks than the C++ code.
 There must be a bug somewhere, please find it!